-Served From: SS Mary and John - Wolverhampton
+Served From: St Mary and St John - Wolverhampton

 An episcopal conference, sometimes called a conference of bishops, is an official assembly of the bishops of the Catholic Church in a given territory. ...
 Individual bishops do not relinquish their immediate authority for the governance of their respective dioceses to the conference (Wikipedia).